Intermesh/groupoffice-docs/install/debian.rst

 9. Then visit http://yourserver/groupoffice and the installer should appear:

    .. figure:: /_static/installer.png
-      :alt: The Group-Office installer
+      :alt: The GroupOffice installer

-      The Group-Office installer
+      The GroupOffice installer

-10. Follow the instructions on screen and enjoy Group-Office!
+10. Follow the instructions on screen and enjoy GroupOffice!

 .. note:: The package installs the apache configuration in /etc/apache2/conf-available/groupoffice.conf.